Three tips for your business growth

-In this week’s blog we’re going to give you Three tips for your business growth.
+Firstly, in this weeks blog we're giving you Three tips for your business growth.
 More specifically we are going talking about MCP.

-The MCP approach is great for driving forward and growing your business.
-MCP is also needed if you want your business to stand still.
+Consequently, the MCP approach is great for driving forward and growing your business.
+MCP is also needed if you don't want your business to stand still.

 MCP is not some new medication or drug, MCP is shorthand for

-As words they mean nothing, or different things to different people.
-Let me give you a flavour of each, we delve deeper
+In other words they mean nothing, or different things to different people.
+To clarify, let me give you a flavour of each:

 Mindset: It affects how we tackle anything, and spoiler alert, we need a combo